norton287/PHP-Image-Converter-For-The-Web/README.md

 - Contributions to this project are welcome!
 If you find any bugs or have suggestions for improvements, please open an issue or submit a pull request on the GitHub repository.

 ### License:
--This project is licensed under the MIT License.
+- This project is licensed under the MIT License.
 Feel free to use and modify it according to your needs.